omgnetwork/plasma-contracts/plasma_framework/docs/integration-docs/integration-doc.md

 6. After the waiting period completes, the user is able to deposit to the new vault.

 ### Security analysis
-As with the process of configuring a new deposit verifier, a period of two weeks waiting time is chosen to protect the deposit transactions that are still in mempool while the transaction of `registerVault` is sent.
-Also, it gives one week buffer for user to standard exit if invalid deposit verifier is set.
+As with the process of configuring a new deposit verifier, a period of two weeks waiting time is chosen to protect the deposit transactions that are still in the mempool when the transaction of `registerVault` is sent.
+Also, it gives a one week buffer for the user to perform a standard exit if an invalid deposit verifier is set.

 For more information, see the description in the following issues:
 - https://github.com/omisego/plasma-contracts/issues/173